ashleychontos/ticguide/README.md

 $ python setup.py install
 ```

-## Usage
+## Examples

-Pick your favorite star and have a whirl.
-I happen to be a big fan of Alpha Mensae:
+Choose your favorite star and have a go.
+I happen to be a big fan of naked-eye solar analog Alpha Mensae:
 ```
 $ ticguide --star 141810080